 I need to seek legal advice but I am concerned as to what this might cost.

-We offer a no obligation free initial 30 minute consultation.
+We offer a no-obligation free initial 20 minute consultation.

-If you are not eligible for legal aid, then we will explain clearly how our charges operate.
+We will assess if you are eligible for Legal Aid, and if you are not eligible, then we will explain clearly how our charges operate.

 What does a divorce cost?

 We cannot control the court fees.
-At the present time the Court charges £340 to issue a divorce petition and £45 to grant a Decree Absolute.
+At the present time the Court charges £550 to issue a divorce petition.
 You may qualify for a fee remission from the Court, depending on your financial circumstances, and we can discuss this with you.

 We are separated parents and are struggling to agree child care arrangements.
 We also own a house and have savings and cannot agree what should happen to these.
 How much will it cost to ask you to resolve these issues?

 We will listen carefully to your difficulties and provide you with a cost estimate based on the number of hours it is likely to take to resolve your particular issue.

 For example, a case that can be concluded swiftly without the need to go to Court could be resolved with our charges being in the region of between £300.00 and £700.00 plus VAT.

 We pride ourselves on our reputation that we are committed to resolving disputes in a non-confrontational way and we believe that family law disputes should be dealt with in a constructive way, designed to preserve people’s dignity, encourage agreement and avoid expensive Court proceedings.
 All our family lawyers are members of Resolution who promote this code.